CISC3120SP18/SamplePrograms/Net/04_18/UdpImagePublisherFX/Readme.md

 The subscriber sends a list of images whose paths are in a text file to a list of groups whose corresponding multicast addresses are in another text file.
-In addition, the name of the image list text file, and the multicast address text file are in a Java Properties file.
+In addition, the name of the image list text file and that of the multicast address text file are in a Java Properties file.